 The German-made hub has a reputation for reliability and durability, a reputation that is well deserved, in our view.
 Our personal experience with the hub comprises more than 15000 miles ridden on 5 different Rohloff-equipped Co-Motion tandems, including multiple international and domestic tours, many of those involving air travel with the hub.

 Right seat stay on a Co-Motion Java Rohloff.
 The Torx head screw holds together the joint that allows the stay to be split for belt passage.

 As for pros, we think there are many.
 To list a few:

 1) Cleanliness - Gone are the days of chain ring tattoos, black greasy hands, and grease marks on hotel carpets/car upholstery.

-2) Quiet operation - Chain nose is a distant memory.
+2) Quiet operation - Chain noise is a distant memory.

-3) Durability and longevity - No stretch, and depending on how long we live, maybe no replacement.
+3) Durability and longevity - No stretch, and depending on how long we live and miles ridden, maybe no replacement.
 Ever.